 Through online readings, activities, interactions and instructor support, this course focuses on MR imaging techniques, procedures and clinical applications of the spine and extremities.
 This course introduces key technologist controlled parameters and pulse sequences.
 The emphasis is placed on patient positioning, pulse sequence optimization, image quality, and the use of contrast media.
 This course also details relational anatomy as it pertains to MR Imaging as well as common pathologies.
 The majority of the course focuses on equipment, patient positioning techniques, image optimization and common usage of contrast media.
 Indications for MR imaging are covered from the perspective of the best possible protocol sequences and imaging planes needed to outline pathology of the spine and musculoskeletal system.

 This is an online course.
 Access is through learn.bcit.ca or my.bcit.ca.
 Department approval required to register.
-Students must contact the BCIT Bookstore to purchase the associated print-based course materials.
+Students must contact the BCIT Bookstore to purchase the associated print-based course textbooks.

 Important course information will be sent to you prior to your course start